ElSnaps/ShooterGameLTS/README.md

 ## How to get access

-To access the ShooterGame repository, you must signup for a free account at [UnrealEngine.com](https://www.unrealengine.com/en-US) and register your GitHub ID using [these instructions](https://www.unrealengine.com/en-US/ue-on-github).
+To access the ShooterGame LTS repository, you must signup for a free account at [UnrealEngine.com](https://www.unrealengine.com/en-US) and register your GitHub ID using [these instructions](https://www.unrealengine.com/en-US/ue-on-github).

 After that, you can find the repository [here](https://github.com/ElSnaps/ShooterGame).
 (Note that you must be signed into GitHub for this link to work.)

+## Notable project additions
+* IWYU & Build Settings V2
+* Enhanced Input
+* Asset Manager